gehanstedt/us-capitals-trivia/README.md

 - If the user does not answer all 7 (and has an expired clock), the are unfortunately a loser and given the option to go back to the beginning or see the high scores.
 - There is an option at the beginning of the game to also see the high scores without playing the game (link in the upper left).

 Special thanks to Georgia Tech, Trilogy Educaton and John McSwain for the great class thus far.
+Thanks Cynthia for the grammar help!  ;-)